agustrionopj/NEW-BosschaWeb/content/en/author-detil/_index.md

 In 2004, the Bosscha Observatory was declared as a Cultural Heritage Property by the Government.
 Therefore, the existence of the Bosscha Observatory is protected by <font color='red'>Government Legislation Number 2/1992</font> concerning Cultural Heritage Objects.
 Furthermore, in 2008, the Government established the Bosscha Observatory as one of the National Vital Objects that had to be secured.

 * * *
-## List of Directors of Bosscha Observatory
+## List of The Head of Bosscha Observatory

 | Year of duty | Name  |